acme.sh vs ZeroSSL

 | Starting price | Free | Free tier available |

-| Best for | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python | Developers who want a Let's Encrypt alternative for CA diversification or need OV/EV certificates |
+| Best for | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. | Developers who want a Let's Encrypt alternative for CA diversification or need OV/EV certificates |

 | Tags | ||